Introduction

 Profit vs. Income: Key Calculation Differences Explained

-The concept of profit versus income is determined by what you get after subtracting your total expenses from your total revenue.
-Think of profit versus income as the total revenue your business generates.
+The concept of is determined by what you get after subtracting your total expenses from your total revenue.
+Think of [profit versus income](https://investopedia.com/financial-edge/0511/the-top-17-investing-quotes-of-all-time.aspx) as the total revenue your business generates.
 For example, if a small business rakes in $100,000 in revenue but spends $70,000 on expenses, the profit versus income would indicate that the profit is $30,000 while the income remains at $100,000.
-This distinction of profit versus income is super important for entrepreneurs because it helps them get a clear picture of their financial health and make smart decisions.
+This distinction of profit versus income is super important for entrepreneurs because it helps them get a clear picture of their and make smart decisions.

 The Role of Expenses: How They Affect Profitability